Probes: MYC (8q24). If rearranged, reflex to concurrent BCL2 (18q21) and BCL6 (3q27).

 Note: This test is available on a global basis.
 Tech-only clients may order probes individually.

 This reflex panel may be considered a cost-effective alternative to the High-Grade/Large B-Cell Lymphoma FISH Panel when clinical circumstances allow an additional few days for reflex testing if MYC is rearranged.
-IgH rearrangement may be inferred from positive results, but is not specifically identified.
+MYC/IgH/Cen 8 t(8;14) is available as a stand-alone test.

 Refrigerate specimen.
 Do not freeze.
 Use cold pack for transport, making sure cold pack is not in direct contact with specimen.